How Much Does it Cost to Paint My Home Interior & Exterior?

 Average cost to paint a home exterior

 Well, exterior painting professionals might charge more or less to paint your home based on its construction material.
-This is just because some materials cost more to paint than others due to their texture.
-On the other hand, painters can get discounts on the paint as opposed to you paying retail prices.
+This is because some materials cost more to paint than others due to their texture.
+On the other hand, painters can get discounts on the paint instead of paying retail prices.
 In general, expect the average cost per 100 square feet to be $60–$160.